jacebrowning/gitman/docs/setup/git-svn.md

 ## Credentials

-In order for `gitman` to interact with Git-SVN, it must be configured to store your SVN credentials (cached) for private repository access.
+In order for `gitman` to interact with `git svn`, it must be configured to store your SVN credentials (cached) for private repository access.

 To test, trying cloning one of your private repositories: